 The MRF may or may not separate residential recycling from what businesses recycle.
 Commercial recycling tends to be cleaner and more valuable.

-A front loader pushes some recycling to the bottom of a conveyor belt for presorting.
+A front loader pushes some recycling to the bottom of a conveyor belt for presorting to begin the recycling process.
 Too many people put the wrong things in their recycling.
 These include:

 - plastic bags and other films that get tangled in the sorting equipment